jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-11-30-whats-is-webassembly-hello-world.md

 ![](/img/posts/emscripten_hello_world_build.png)

-#### Testing
+### Run

 For a quick and simple test, run `hello.js` with Node JS.
-It should output "hello, world!"
+It should output "hello, world!":

 ![](/img/posts/emscripten_node_js_test.png)

-Alternatively use lightweight Web Server software like <a href="https://www.npmjs.com/package/http-server" target="_blank">http-server</a> to serve `hello.html` and open it in a Web Browser.
+Alternatively use lightweight Web Server software such as <a href="https://www.npmjs.com/package/http-server" target="_blank">http-server</a> to serve `hello.html` and open it in a Web Browser.
 It should output "hello, world!" to the Browser window and console:

 ![](/img/posts/emscripten_browser_test.png)